-Fitbit has done a Hoover - it's now so synonymous with fitness trackers that even non-techies use it as shorthand for health-watching bands.
+Fitbit is now the “Hoover” of casual fitness tech.
+It's so synonymous with trackers that even non-techies use it as shorthand for health-monitoring bands.

-Fear not though, because we’ve reviewed them, studied them, and learnt their innermost secrets, to determine which one you should be strapping/clipping onto your body:
+Fear not, though.
+We’ve used the entire Fitbit family, studied them, and learnt their innermost secrets, to determine which one you should be strapping/clipping to your body...

 Best for: a phone-free Fitbit